cubefs/cubefs/README.md

 * multi-tenancy: millions of filesystem volumes

-ChuBao FS has been built and deployed in production since 2013.
+Containerfs has been built and deployed in production since 2013.

 ## Architecture

-CBFS consists of several components:
+CFS consists of several components:

 * the cluster master. single raft replication, managing volumes, metanodes, datanodes, meta-partitions and data-partitions